Client Education Library

 Parasites

-Throwing up is a potential symptom in cats with intestinal parasites, especially roundworms and Giardia.
-Throwing up as a result of parasites is more common in kittens, but can occur in animals of any age.
-Occasionally, pet owners will even see live worms in the vomit.
+Throwing up is a potential symptom in cats with intestinal parasites, especially roundworms and giardia.
+Throwing up as a result of parasites is more common in kittens but can occur in animals of any age.
+Occasionally, pet parents will even see live worms in cat vomit.
 Fortunately, treating the parasites often resolves the issue.

 Cancer